MarlonMorales0/ModularRandomNFTMint/README.md

 ## Introduction

 The MyNFT Smart Contract is designed for creators and collectors in the Ethereum blockchain ecosystem.
-It enables the creation, sale, and trade of unique digital assets known as Non-Fungible Tokens (NFTs).
+It enables the creation and sale of unique digital assets known as Non-Fungible Tokens (NFTs).
 Each NFT represents ownership of a specific item or asset, with the details and uniqueness being verifiable on the blockchain.
 This contract uses the ERC721 standard, which is a widely accepted open standard for NFTs on the Ethereum blockchain.

-This contract includes features such as adding different types of NFTs, each with its own maximum supply, minting new NFTs with a random selection mechanism, and managing NFT ownership.
+This contract includes features such as adding different types of NFTs, each with its own maximum supply, minting new NFTs with a random selection mechanism, and managing NFT ownership even after deploying it to the blockchain.
 It also integrates with an ERC20 token for payment purposes, allowing for a seamless and decentralized transaction process.

 Whether you are an artist looking to digitize your creations, a game developer seeking to tokenize in-game items, or a digital collector aiming to expand your collection, the MyNFT Smart Contract provides the necessary infrastructure to mint, manage, and transfer your NFTs securely and efficiently.